Term | ||

 Bayview's profit sharing program provides interest rebates for Bayview mortgage rates.
 You can withdraw your interest rebates once you turn 60 years of age and have been a member of the credit union for at least five years.
 In 2020, Bayview paid out $106,000 in profit sharing rebates and dividends.

 Bayview Credit Union only offers closed mortgages, with terms available ranging from 6 months to up to 5 years.
-As of July 2021, Bayview Credit Union's prime rate was 2.95%.
-This is higher than the prime rate at most major banks in Canada, and means that Bayview’s variable mortgage rates can be higher than other mortgage lenders in New Brunswick.
 Bayview Credit Union only lends to members in Southern New Brunswick.

 Advance Savings offers a variety of specialty mortgages, such as an "Income-Flex Mortgage" for self-employed borrowers with a down payment as low as 5%.
 For those looking to purchase an energy-efficient home, their Keep-it-Green Mortgage provides a 25% refund of mortgage insurance premiums and offers lower mortgage rates.
 Meanwhile, their Up-to-95 Mortgage allows a down payment as low as 5%, while their Lots-Down Mortgage is an option for borrowers that have a down payment of at least 20% or more.

 New Brunswick has had historically low housing prices, which has kept the size of mortgages in the province low.
-In fact, the average size of a mortgage in New Brunswick is the lowest in Canada.
-The average value of new mortgage loans in New Brunswick in 2021 was $159,046, compared to the national average of $335,462.
-Mortgages are slightly higher in urban areas of the province due to their slightly higher home prices, with the average new mortgage in Moncton being $176,025, while the average new mortgage in Saint John was $166,851.
+In fact, the average monthly mortgage payment in New Brunswick is the lowest in Canada.
+The average monthly mortgage payment in New Brunswick in 2023 was $1,191, compared to the national average of $1,984.
+Mortgages are slightly higher in urban areas of the province due to their slightly higher home prices, with the average mortgage payments in Moncton being $1,330, while the average mortgage payment in Saint John was $1,222 per month.
+That’s a lot lower than Toronto’s average monthly mortgage payment of $2,962.

 New Brunswick’s more affordable housing market makes it more attractive for home buyers.
-That's why the average price of a home in New Brunswick increased by 30.9% in June 2021 compared to a year earlier.
-Even as home prices increase, the average home price of $245,600 still remains comparatively affordable when looking at more expensive housing markets, such as Toronto or Vancouver.
+New Brunswick’s average home price of $329,319 still remains comparatively affordable when looking at more expensive housing markets, such as Toronto or Vancouver.

-The Greater Moncton Area had the province's highest number of home sales and the highest average home price in June 2021.
+The Greater Moncton Area historically has the province's highest number of home sales and the highest average home price.
 Homes outside of New Brunswick's urban areas can have average prices almost half of the average price of homes in Moncton.

 With the cheapest homes in Canada and smaller mortgages required, why are houses still so cheap in New Brunswick?
-Home prices are slowly catching up to the rest of the country, with prices increasing over 30% year-over-year, but prices are still trailing behind the national average.
+Home prices in New Brunswick have already increased by 22% over the past two years, but prices are still trailing behind the national average.
 A large reason for the lack of housing demand seen in other provinces is due to New Brunswick’s economy.

 While New Brunswick homes might seem affordable to those in expensive housing markets, they might not be so affordable for locals.
 Employment opportunities in New Brunswick are relatively scarce for certain industries.
 New Brunswick’s low cost of living is coupled with the somewhat low incomes in the province.
-New Brunswick had among the lowest household incomes in the country, with the median household income of homeowners in 2019 being $68,700.
-Low incomes in the province have also been occurring for a period of time.
-In 2009, the average household income in New Brunswick based on 2019 dollars was $61,600.
-Household incomes of homeowners increased 11% over 10 years, but it still wasn’t enough to bring it up to the national average of $78,700.
+New Brunswick had among the lowest household incomes in the country, with the median household after-tax income in 2021 being $60,000.
+That’s the lowest in the country.
+The second-lowest was neighbouring Nova Scotia, at $60,200.

 Age Category | Net Gain/Net Loss |